Houston Real Estate

 Is flooding an issue in Houston?

-The Woodlands, Katy, Sugar Land, and Cypress are consistently top-rated for schools, safety, and community amenities.
+Communities such as The Woodlands, Katy, Sugar Land, and parts of Cypress are often considered by families looking for schools, larger homes, and community amenities.

 How competitive is the Houston housing market?